StepanPise/Bomberman/README.md

 **Option 1: Inspect in Unity**

-For those who want to explore the project's internals, you can open and explore it directly within Unity.
-Just clone the repository, open the project in Unity, and you can run and edit the game right from the editor.
+If you want to inspect project's internals in Unity, just clone the repository, open the project in Unity, and you can run and edit the game right from the editor.

 **Option 2: Play the Executable**